Shackleton's Tigerfishing Lodge

 • Alcoholic beverages, beer, wine, bottled water, soft drinks

-• Fly fishing tackle and flies
+• Fly fishing outfits and flies

 • Broken and lost fishing tackle

-• Global Rescue
+• Global Rescue coverage

 • Travel insurance